geo-ant/fluent-comparisons/README.md

 ## Motivation

-This crate is for you if you have ever gotten annoyed at writing repetitive conditions like this
+This crate is for you if you have ever been annoyed at writing repetitive conditions like this

 ```rust
 if x < a && y < a && z < a {
     // ... do something
 }
 ```
-and wished you could replace that code by something more expressive and less repetitive?
+and wished you could replace that code by something more expressive and less repetitive.
 Now you can write the condition above as
 ```rust
 use fluent_comparisons::all_of;